Genusbiz/docs/developers/defining-an-app-model/logic/action-orchestration/actions/effects/merge-data-to-a-document.md

 ![ID4EF266F09FEB4DBF.png](media/ID4EF266F09FEB4DBF.png)

-It is generally *not recommended to use **Embedded File**, since this will increase the size of your [Application Model Cache File](../../../../../installation-and-configuration/install-genus-desktop-client-on-your-computer.md), which may lead to increased startup time of your Genus desktop clients and Genus App Services.*
+It is generally *not recommended to use **Embedded File**, since this will increase the size of your local application model cache file, which may lead to increased startup time for Genus Desktop and Genus App Services.*

 The **XML Document** tab displays a preview of your XML Document.
 You may use this as a source for copying field names to your Word template or Excel template.